dy/subscript/plan.md

   . no char, no code, no err;
   . space via skip;
   . no word operators;
-* [ ] Make mapper configurable: binaries-only vs flat nodes must be a feature of configurator, not built-in.
-As well as word operators.
-As well as reducer in evaluator.
+* [ ] Make mapper configurable:
+  * [ ] binaries-only vs flat nodes must be a feature of configurator, not built-in.
-  - for fn arguments / arrays we have to parse `,` as flat sequence, unless we provide special reducer or what in `(` parser - that doesn't save that much space
+    - for fn arguments / arrays we have to parse `,` as flat sequence, unless we provide a special reducer in `(` parser - that doesn't save that much space
+  * [x] As well as word operators. → trivially solved as custom mapper with next-char check
+  * [ ] As well as reducer in evaluator.